 Source code for the client is available in the GitHub repository GoogleCloudPlatform/cloud-bigtable-client.
-Sample code that uses the client is available in the GitHub repository GoogleCloudPlatform/cloud-bigtable-examples.
+Sample code that uses the client is available in the following GitHub repositories:

 When you use the Cloud Bigtable HBase client for Java, you don't need to run the HBase server.
 You are simply using a modified version of the HBase client interface.
 Google runs and maintains the servers for the Cloud Bigtable service.